airbnb/nerve/README.md

 An example config file is available in `example/nerve.conf.json`.
 The config file is composed of two main sections:

-* `instance_id`: the name under which your services will be registered in zookeeper
+* `instance_id`: the name nerve will submit when registering services; makes debugging easier
 * `services`: the hash (from service name to config) of the services nerve will be monitoring
 * `service_conf_dir`: path to a directory in which each json file will be interpreted as a service with the basename of the file minus the .json extension